ALBERT ROAD SHOPPING

 The theatre retains most of it's original features including the highly ornate and richly decorated plaster work and cornices evident in the main auditorium and public spaces.

-Albert Road is renowned for its wide range and numerous restaurants catering for all budgets, there are restaurants and takeaways providing cuisine from around the world such as Indian and Pakistani, Pizzas, Kebabs, Chinese, Thai, Carribbean as well as traditional British food.
+Albert Road restaurants are renowned for their wide range and choice of cuisine catering for all budgets, there are restaurants and takeaways providing cuisine from around the world such as Indian and Pakistani, Pizzas, Kebabs, Chinese, Thai, Carribbean as well as traditional British food.

 The area also has a wide range of pubs, bars and cafes.
 Many of the pubs such as the Wine Vaults and the 5th Hants Volunteer specialise in serving real ale and many serve great pub food.
 The Phoenix in Duncan Road is a great traditional pub which has stable facilities sometimes used by the nearby Kings Theatre to house animals appearing in productions.